Adapting Outreach and Marketing Strategies to the COVID-19 World

 The first thing you should understand as a business is that the outreach strategies that were working yesterday are completely useless today.
 And they might be completely useless tomorrow, too.

-What you should do, instead of sitting back and crying over lost business, is adapting to this new world.
+What you should do, instead of sitting back and crying over the lost business, is adapting to this new world.

 1. Adapt Your Core Values